Overview

 Since its inception, NorthStar has always focused on socially responsible investing (SRI) based on

-and loan guarantees, to supporting local businesses, finding private alternatives, and finally through
+guarantees, to supporting local businesses, finding private alternatives, and finally through

-philanthropy, to effect change.
+philanthropy, with a goal to effect change.

 We believe that creative shareholder engagement, local investing, financial literacy, and targeted